top of page

 Step One: Start With Formulation and Priority-Based Goals

 When multiple diagnoses are on the table, treatment planning can quickly become overwhelming.
-Instead of trying to map out everything, come back to formulation.
+Instead of trying to map out everything, return to formulation.
 Ask yourself:

 • What is getting in the way of this client moving forward?